 It is very easy to create an Invoice in Excel.
-We must have a template and some important field that usually are part of any regular invoice, such as Company Name, Order Date, Item, Quantity and Delivery Address.
-Every field we choose has a definite position in Excel which we can put in any of the cells we want to with the required font size and font type.
-Also include a table where we can enter the item name, quantity and price it has.
+First, we must have a template and some important fields that usually are part of any regular invoice, such as Company Name, Order Date, Item, Quantity, and Delivery Address.
+Every field we choose has a definite position in Excel which we can put in any of the cells we want with the required font size and font type.
+Also include a table where we can enter the item name, quantity, and price it has.
 It is important to keep at least 3 to 4 lines for address along with a section for contact details.

 Examples of Invoice Template in Excel

-Let’s look at some examples of Invoice Template in Excel and see how to create the Invoice Template in Excel.
+Let’s look at some examples of Invoice Templates in Excel and see how to create the Invoice Template in Excel.

 Example #1 – How to Create Invoice in Excel using a Predefined Template

-Step 1: Open Microsoft Excel in your windows system by simply typing “excel” in the search box.
+Step 1: Open Microsoft Excel in your Windows system by typing “excel” in the search box.
 A Microsoft Excel home page will open.

-Step 2: In the search box, search for inbuilt invoice templates by typing “invoice” and press the Enter key.
+Step 2: In the search box, search for inbuilt invoice templates by typing “invoice” and pressing Enter.
 You will see thousands of online invoice templates present in Excel.
-Make sure you are connected to the internet to search those templates.
+Make sure you are connected to the internet to search for those templates.

 Step 3: Select and click on a template appropriate and fulfilling your needs.

-Step 4: Once you select any template, Excel allows you to download the same and use it excel for further purposes.
+Step 4: Once you select any template, Excel allows you to download the same and use it in Excel for further purposes.
 Click on Create Button to download and create the template in Excel.

-Step 6: Now, you can edit and customize this invoice template as per your need.
-Add the company name in this template, and then you can add the amount associated with the goods.
+Step 6: You can edit and customize this invoice template as needed.
+Add the company name in this template, then add the amount associated with the goods.

 Step 7: You can add them as per the service provided and also should have a look at the final total amount.
-Most of the excel invoice templates are using formulas that keep your Final Total updated.
+Most Excel invoice templates use formulas that keep your Final Total updated.

-Step 8: Once you are done with the updation of the invoice, you need to save this template.
-Click on the File menu from the excel ribbon present at the uppermost corner.
+Step 8: Once you are done with the invoice update, you need to save this template.
+Click on the File menu from the Excel ribbon at the uppermost corner.
 Click on Save As.
 Enter a name suitable for your invoice and click on the Save button.
-This way, you can save your invoice at any location in your system and can send it.
+You can save your invoice at any location in your system and send it.
 This step is essential because if you fail to save the updated invoice, you will lose all the updated data from your invoice.

 Example #2 – How to Create an Invoice in Excel from Scratch

-Step 1: Open an Excel file by typing “excel” in the search box, double click on it.
-Double click on Blank Workbook; it will open up a blank excel workbook.
+Step 1: Open an Excel file by typing “excel” in the search box and double click on it.
+Double click on Blank Workbook; it will open up a blank Excel workbook.

-Step 2: You should add the following details under each cell as per the table below.
+Step 2: You should add the following details under each cell per the table below.

-- Company Name: The name of your company for which we should make payments.
+- Company Name: Your company’s name for which we should make payments.

-- Date: The date on which invoice is being allocated to your customer.
+- Date: The date the invoice is being allocated to your customer.